Table of Contents

 Effect of the growth hormone

-On the one hand postnatal growth is promoted by GH/IF.
-On the other hand these mediate several metabolic effects.
-In the postnatal context this involves the promotion of bone growth, the growth of organs, and growth in muscle mass.
+Postnatal growth is promoted by GH/IF.
+These also mediate several metabolic effects, such as the promotion of bone growth, the growth of organs, and growth in muscle mass.
 In the adult organism the system contributes to tissue homeostasis and regeneration processes.

 With respect to metabolism, GH reinforces protein biosynthesis, promotes the release of glucose, and inhibits its utilization.
 It also promotes lipolysis and the degradation of fatty acids.